morganmayday/mayday-nix/README.md

 TODO: Write a proper setup script.

+TODO: Write install instructions from a non-fresh install.

 #### Install Instructions: Fresh
 From a fresh NixOS ISO, begin by going through the base setup process.
 The only things that will continue to matter are your **partitioning**, your **hostname**, and your **username**--we'll overwrite everything but the partitioning scheme, and your hostname and username break things weird if they're different from what you'll put in this dotfile set.

 Once you boot into the NixOS install, move the contents of this repo into `$HOME/dotfiles`.
-This can be done via move command or GUI--you should end up with this file and the subfolders in `/home/$USERNAME/dotfiles`.
+This can be done via move command or GUI--you should end up with this file and the subfolders in `/home/YOUR-USERNAME/dotfiles`.

 Navigate into the provided `nix` directory, and edit `flake.nix` in your preferred text editor.
 You want to change the below to match your hardware, hostname, and username.
 If you don't know what NixOS calls your hardware, you can search around [here](https://github.com/NixOS/nixos-hardware).